Barr says he has 'no plan' to appoint election, Hunter Biden special counsels

 Barr appointed Durham as special counsel in October, but it was not made public that he had done so until Dec.
 1.

-"On May 13, 2019, I directed John Durham, U.S. Attorney for the District of Connecticut, to investigate certain intelligence and law-enforcement activities surrounding the 2016 presidential election," Barr wrote in a letter to the Senate and House Judiciary Committees dated Dec.
+"On May 13, 2019, I directed John Durham, U.S. Attorney for the District of Connecticut, to investigate certain intelligence and law-enforcement activities surrounding the 2016 presidential election," Barr wrote in a letter to the Senate and House Judiciary committees dated Dec.
 1.

 DECLASSIFIED TRUMP-RUSSIA PROBE DOCUMENTS TO DATE: WHAT TO KNOW

-"Although I had expected Mr. Durham to complete his work by the summer of 2020, the COVID-19 pandemic, as well as additional information he uncovered, prevented him from doing so.
+"Although I had expected Mr. Durham to complete his work by the summer of 2020, the COVID-19 pandemic, as well as additional information he uncovered, prevented him from doing so."

 Barr said he "decided to appoint Mr. Durham as a Special Counsel to provide him and his team with the assurance that they could complete their work, without regard to the outcome of the election" and that he appointed Durham with "the powers and authority of a Special Counsel" on Oct.
 19.